typelevel/typelevel.github.com/_posts/2013-12-15-towards-scalaz-2.md

 and `reduce` combinators, but also our friends `foldMap` and `fold`.
-While `DList`'s do not have a proper `Foldable` instance due to the difficulty of implementing `foldRight` for the MapReduce, I find it to be a great example of the power of abstractions and generecity abstract algebra and Scalaz provides to us as programmers.
+While `DList`'s do not have a proper `Foldable` instance due to the difficulty of implementing `foldRight` for the MapReduce, I find it to be a great example of the power of abstractions and genericity abstract algebra and Scalaz provides to us as programmers.

 ## Further Reading